nvs/lua-stormlib/README.md

 -- Update mode.
 Existing data is preserved. local mpq = stormlib.open ('example.w3x', 'r+')

--- Whether the archive contains the named file. mpq:has ('file.txt')

 -- Iterate through a list of all file names. for name in mpq:files () do
     -- All files in archive.